-All current Christian denominations, including the Roman Catholic Church, allow cremation, as do Sikhs, Hindus, Parsees and Buddhists.
-It is however forbidden by Orthodox Jews and Muslims.
+Most current Christian denominations, including the Roman Catholic Church, allow cremation, as do Sikhs, Hindus, Parsees and Buddhists.
+It is however forbidden by the Orthodox Christian faiths, Orthodox Jews and Muslims.

 Is cremation more expensive than burial?

 No. Generally the cost of a grave is much higher than the fee charged for cremation although the funeral charges are similar for both services.
 The only additional charge for cremation arises when the death has not been referred to a coroner and two doctors need to be paid for the necessary certificates.
 This does not apply to burial.